-The American Association of State Colleges and Universities’ (AASCU) American Democracy Project (ADP) and The New York Times are pleased to announce their Student Writing Contest, A More Perfect Union.What does it mean to be civically and politically informed and engaged?
+The American Association of State Colleges and Universities’ (AASCU) American Democracy Project (ADP) and The New York Times are pleased to announce their student writing contest: A More Perfect Union.What does it mean to be civically and politically informed and engaged?
 What current events have sparked you to think more deeply about our democracy?
-If information is power, how do you harness credible sources of news media to make informed decisions about policy, social issues, political issues, your community, region, our country, or the world?
+If information is power, how do you harness credible sources of news media to make informed decisions about policy, social issues and political issues or about your community, region, our country, or the world?
 We want to hear your voice, read your words and understand your thoughts on what it means to be an engaged citizen.

 A committee of representatives from The New York Times, AASCU and ADP campuses will judge entries and select first and second place winners.

-Winners will receive a cash prize—$500 for the top prize and $250 for the runner up—and have their essay posted on The New York Times Education and on the ADP website.
+Winners will receive a cash prize—$500 for the top prize and $250 for the runner up—and have their essay posted in The New York Times' Education section and on the ADP website.